opnsense/docs/source/manual/how-tos/user-local.rst

 Go to **System->Access-Groups** and click on the edit symbol (pencil) right next to the group you like to change.

-To assign privileges, just click on the pencil icon on the right of **Assigned Privileges** a form will be shown where each page can be either selected or deselected;
+To assign privileges, just click on the pencil icon on the right of **Assigned Privileges**.
-here it's also possible to allow a user shell account access (console).
+A form will be shown where each page can be either selected or deselected.

 The search bottom at the top of this form can be used to quickly find the right page.